I shill wine. Likes: cleverness, obscure French whites, typography. Dislikes: a few.

-- Has just the slightest hint on the nose of the distinctive Niagara riesling note of black olive.
+Has just the slightest hint on the nose of the distinctive Niagara riesling note of black olive.
 I’m told that’s due to picking due to weather pressure and picking for necessity rather than phenolic ripeness.
 Will follow up as to how and when and why here.

 - It’s really quite good.
 Definitely comfortably above average on any grading scale.
-But not as objectively high-quality as the chardonnay and that seems to hold true for the region. — 9 months ago
+But not as objectively high-quality as the chardonnay and that seems to hold true for the region. — a year ago

 I used to really hate the expression “it is what it is” but I find myself using it more and more of late.